 Early Years of GX Media

 Following graduation in May of 2002, Brian spent his time cultivating new business ventures.
 Brian bought out his former business partner and officially re-branded Generation Extreme as GX Media in an effort to focus exclusively on media production.
 As sole proprietor of the company, Brian kept himself very busy over the next year refining his craft, studying new technologies and networking with local businesses.
 He also decided to follow up on his dream of being a filmmaker.

-Brian collaborated with filmmaker George Rogers in 2003 to write, direct, produce, and edit Atrophy, a psychological film depicting one man’s struggles with guilt, love, and forgiveness.
+In 2003, Brian co-wrote, co-directed, co-produced, and edited Atrophy, a psychological film depicting one man’s struggles with guilt, love, and forgiveness.
 Atrophy debuted at the New York International Independent Film and Video Festival in 2003 and was official selection at the New York Short Film Festival in 2004.
 Brian won the award for “Best East Tennessee Film” at the 2005 15 Minutes of Fame Film Festival for Escape.
 Greer and Rogers have gone on to collaborate on many different projects and business ventures over the years, and together they have been featured in the Knoxville News Sentinel’s Business Spotlight section, as well as City View Magazine.

 In the summers of 2005 and 2006, Brian worked with the Metropolitan Drug Commission to produce a series of public service announcements warning at-risk teens about the dangers of smoking, marijuana, and abusing alcohol and prescription pills.
 The spots continue to run on local network affiliates in the Knoxvillle area, and one of the PSA’s was featured nationally on NBC’s The Today Show.

 In 2007, Brian traveled to Vietnam and Thailand to film the documentary, “Eyes of the World.”
 He also edited and executive produced the slam poetry documentary 4 Walls.